evert/evert.github.com/_posts/2022/2022-03-18-no-dst-is-bad.md

 No doubt there's lots of benefits and advantages to this, I don't want to dispute that.
-This is also not an endorsement against that change, but I do however want to bring light to at least one disadvantage.
+This is also not an endorsement against that change, but I do however want to bring light to at least one disadvantage:

 The timezone change was for a lot of developers a twice-per-year reminder that we need to use timezone databases and libraries.

-This is useful, because every year, many countries change their timezone rules.
+This is useful, because every year many countries change their timezone rules.
 This means that if you schedule something in the future, say..
 2pm 6 months from, you don't know yet with absolute certainty what UTC timestamp this will be.
 This is especially important when scheduling between people